emadha/laravel-dynamic-config/README.md

 ## Usage

-First of all, you need to decide which config file(s) you want them to be stored in database by adding `'dynamic'=> true` to the file.
+First of all, you need to decide which config file(s) you want them to be stored in database by adding `'dynamic'=> true` to the file, as simple as that:

-Example:
 ```php
 # /config/app.php
 return [